openvocs/openvocs/Handbook_DRAFT/User_Handbook_v1_2.md

 ```

 ### [Installation - MacOS][toc]
-To build openvocs on macos a few tools should be installed
+To build OPENVOCS® on macos a few tools should be installed

 #### pkgconfig